 HISTORY OF FREESTYLE MUSIC CIRCA 1985

-Official website HISTORY OF FREESTYLE MUSIC which contains current news, tickets, tour dates, artist, concert, event details and more of Freestyle Concert & Dance Party
+Official website HISTORY OF FREESTYLE MUSIC which contains news, tickets, tour dates, artist, concert, event details and more History of Freestyle events.

-TKA/K7: Coming from the South Bronx in New York, TKA is known as a founding group in Freestyle music, with it’s roots going back to the original Latin Hip Hop inspired days in the New York Nightclub scene.
+K7 -TKA: Coming from the South Bronx in New York, TKA is known as a founding group in Freestyle music, with it’s to the original Latin Hip Hop inspired days in the New York Nightclub scene.
 TKA became an immediate hot making machine with hits “Scars of Love”, “Don’t Be Afraid”, “X Ray Vision”, “One Way Love” and “You’re The One For Me” all enjoying radio, dance and club Hits.
-In what was seen as a final tribute to Freestyle fans, “Maria” became TKA’s biggest hit, being released right before the creation of K7, who combined elements of the sounds of TKA, with an all new flavor and style, resulting in the hits “Zunga Zeng”, “Hi Di Ho”, and “Come Baby Come”.
-Music by TKA/K7 has been featured in a number of major motion pictures, and the group is as relevant now as they were when they first launched
+“Maria” became TKA’s biggest hit, right before the creation of K7, who combined elements of the sounds of TKA, with an all new flavor and style, resulting in the hits “Zunga Zeng”, “Hi Di Ho”, and “Come Baby Come”.
+Music by K7

 George Lamond: The reigning “King of Freestyle”, George Lamond burst on the dance music scene with Columbia Records, and the full length “Bad of the Heart” album was released, it included the hits “Without You”, “Look Into My Eyes”, and his ballad with Brenda K. Starr “No Matter What”.
 Lamond’s second album, “In My Life”, featured Club hit “Where Does That Leave Love” and a remake of the Jackson Five’s “I Want You Back

-Powered by History of Freestyle Music © Copyright 2014 All rights reserved.
+History of Freestyle Music © Copyright 2015 All rights reserved.